nus-oss/nus-oss.github.io/pages/isc.md

 ## {{ icon_tick }} Structure

 * ISC slots are available in the following [NUS-OSS projects](../index.html#projects):
-  * CATcher: 2-3 slots/year
+  * Git-Mastery: 2-4 slots/year
-  * MarkBind: 2-3 slots/year
+  * MarkBind: 2-4 slots/year
-  * RepoSense: 2-3 slots/year
+  * RepoSense: 2-4 slots/year
-  * TEAMMATES: 2-3 slots/year
+  * TEAMMATES: 4-6 slots/year
 * CP3108A is worth 2 units while CP3108B is worth 4 units.
 Both are graded CS/CU.
 More info given [here]({{ info_link }}) (requires login).
 The only difference between the two is the workload.<br>
   FAQ: Can I do both courses?
 Yes.
 In addition, there is an option to do CP3108A first and, extend it to CP3108B in a subsequent semester.
 * There are two main intakes for ISC@NUS-OSS: